Language and Computers

 Language and Computers: Studies in Practical Linguistics is a book series on corpus linguistics and related areas.
 As studies in linguistics, volumes in the series have, by definition, their foundations in linguistic theory; however, they are not concerned with theory for theory's sake, but always with a definite direct or indirect interest in the possibilities of practical application in the dynamic area where language and computers meet.

-The book series was founded in 1988, and is published by Brill|Rodopi.
+The book series was founded in 1988, and is published by Brill.